Using Webhooks API

 • DASHBOARD_TASK_CREATED

 Repeat this step to create a webhook for another individual event type.
-Alternatively, if you want to set up webhooks for all events types, simply leave the "event_type" field blank.
+If you want to set up webhooks for all event types, simply leave the "event_type" field blank in your Post - all event types will be posted to your "target_url".

-When you activate a Skilljar webhook, you have the option to add Basic Authentication username and password fields for your webhook header.
+When you activate a Skilljar webhook, you can add Basic Authentication fields and/or Additional Custom Headers for your webhook endpoint.

-Adding Basic Authentication adds an extra level of security and makes sure your webhook endpoint can deny any post messages that aren’t generated from Skilljar.
+Adding Custom Headers or Basic Authentication adds an extra level of security and ensures your webhook endpoint can deny any post messages that aren’t generated from Skilljar.

 POST /v1/webhooks